Communities & infrastructure

 Municipalities Newfoundland and Labrador (MNL)’s Community Collaboration and Development Officer.

-• Limited capacity to respond: Reduced capacity is also a challenge in many of these communities where there is limited financial and human resources to deal with level of changes happening and expected – this is particularly acute in arctic and sub-arctic regions were these changes are occurring more rapidly.
+Limited capacity to respond: Reduced capacity is also a challenge in many of these communities where there is limited financial and human resources to deal with level of changes happening and expected – this is particularly acute in arctic and sub-arctic regions where these changes are occurring more rapidly.

-• Opportunity for greater collaboration between engineers and communities: There is a gap between technical expertise in engineering and what community members and decision makers understand about the problems and the solutions.
+Opportunity for greater collaboration between engineers and communities: There is a gap between technical expertise in engineering and what community members and decision makers understand about the problems and the solutions.
 There needs to be more of a common space for engineers and communities where engineers engage with community members who live with the infrastructure to find things that work, and create a better understanding of possible solutions.
+It is also important for economic development officials working with organizations to ensure that they’re considering climate change impacts, and adaptation and mitigation options in their work and bringing that expertise to community planning.

-Flexibility and local-specific solutions: There are a suite of issues occurring affecting many communities and each community is being affected differently by climate change.
+Flexibility and local-specific solutions: There are a suite of issues affecting many NL communities and each of these communities is being affected differently by climate change.
 Their cultures, ways of life, and economies are all different, so we need flexible programs and supports to help communities where they are.

 Question #1: “MUN should be a model for climate change.
 Prior to the construction of the new science building using concrete and steel was a huge carbon footprint taken into consideration?
 If not, why?
 And in a province where an abundance of mass timber with such an excellent natural renewable resource why would we continue to build such buildings?
 None of the panel was involved in the decision making around the core science building, but it raises an interesting point, and how can communities really balance that infrastructure decision making when sometimes the choices that can be more climate-friendly might be more expensive or unknown, or even just require innovation that’s either outside of a given skillset or maybe just not top of mind?”